 Whether I get out with a telescope or not between now and New Year’s, I’ll be back before long with an article to, if nothing else, tell you WHAT I GOT!
 Have a beautiful holiday, muchachos.

 "Wait just one cotton pickin' minute, Unk!
 Ain't you forgettin' something?!"
 Almost did: My traditional Christmas Eve viewing of that greatest and most numinous of ornaments, M42, The Great Orion Nebula.
 It hadn't looked good when I had arisen at my accustomed 07:30 on Christmas Eve morning.
 Windy, thunderstorms, generally yucky.
 Looking at Accuweather on my phone (I got tired of the Weather Channel's pop-over ads), and the Clear Sky Clock (I will never call it "Chart"), however, showed maybe there was some hope.

 Following my normal Thursday night routine, checking into the Lockdown Fun Net on 28.420Mhz, I peeped out the radio shack door.
 And there was Rigel shining on like some crazy diamond.
-I hurried into the house, fetched Midge, and inserted the 17mm Koenig eyepiece I'd purchased at the 1993 Deep South Regional Star Gaze into her diagonal.
+I hurried into the house, fetched Eloise, and inserted the 17mm Koenig eyepiece I'd purchased at the 1993 Deep South Regional Star Gaze into her diagonal.
 Best view of M42 I've ever had?
 No. This was a 3-inch telescope under suburban skies with a waxing Moon nearby.
 But beautiful?
 Yes.
 I looked upon it as a good omen.